Skip to content

 • logfiles: List of log files.

-• ignore: File path filter using glob rules; files matching any condition will not be collected.
+• ignore: File path filter, using glob rules, any matching condition will prevent collection of that file.

 • source: Data source.

-• service: Additional tag, defaults to $source if empty.
+• service: Additional tag if left blank defaults to $source.

-• remove_ansi_escape_codes: Whether to remove ANSI escape codes, e.g., text color in standard output.
-Values can be true or false.
+• remove_ansi_escape_codes: Whether to remove ANSI escape codes, such as text color in standard output, value is true or false.

 ddtrace.conf: |-